-The purpose of this document is to present recommendations to employ for mitigation of infection risks during the gradual reopening of endoscopy centers and GI clinics.
-It is anticipated that physician and facility readiness to resume clinical operations will vary based upon the status of the pandemic in a given geographic location and will evolve gradually based on local conditions and guidance from public authorities.
-Not all proposed measures will be applicable to all practice settings at all times.
-Gastroenterologists and their administrators need to exercise discretion in implementing individual suggestions, with the goal of supporting their reopening efforts while ensuring the safety of patients, staff, and providers.
+The purpose of this document is to update recommendations to employ for the mitigation of infection risks during continued operations in endoscopy centers and GI clinics.
+It is anticipated that physician and facility readiness to continue clinical operations will vary based upon the status of the pandemic in a given geographic location, individual state guidelines, and access to vaccination for staff and patients.
+Not all proposed measures will apply to all practice settings at all times.

+Gastroenterologists and their administrators need to exercise discretion in implementing individual suggestions while ensuring the safety of patients, staff, and providers.